This website stores cookies on your device. To find out more about the cookies we use, see our Privacy Policy

 Is inventory a current asset

-Is Inventory a Current Asset or Fixed Asset?
+Is Inventory a Current Asset or a Fixed Asset?
 A Complete Guide

-Inventory is an essential source of potential revenue regardless of whether your business handles components, raw materials, or finished products.
-It’s a major investment and a crucial part of your total current assets.
+Inventory is an essential source of potential revenue.
+Whether your business handles components, raw materials, or finished products.
+It’s a significant investment and makes up a crucial part of your total current assets.
+With the global inventory management market expected to reach USD 3.89 billion by 2030 and grow at a 7.10% CAGR, it’s clear that businesses are placing even more focus on how they track and manage inventory.

 What Is Inventory?

-Inventory or stock includes the goods and materials a business holds for resale, production, or utilization.
+Inventory, or stock, includes the goods and materials a business holds for resale, production, or use.
 It includes both raw materials used in production and finished goods that are available for sale.
 The purpose of holding inventory is to facilitate resale or production.
 Determining the shape and placement of these stocked goods is called inventory management

 Types of Inventory